Alex Bazzie: Edmonton Eskimos

 Bazzie spent the 2018 and 2019 CFL seasons with the Edmonton Eskimos.

 Toronto Argonauts

-As a free agent, Bazzie signed with the Toronto Argonauts on February 11, 2020.
-However, with the 2020 CFL season cancelled, he did not play in 2020 and he became a free agent upon the expiry of his contract on February 9, 2021.
+As a free agent, Bazzie signed with the Toronto Argonauts on 11 February 2020.
+However, with the 2020 CFL season cancelled, he did not play in 2020 and he became a free agent upon the expiry of his contract on 9 February 2021.

-BC Lions (III)
+BC Lions (third stint)

-On October 8, 2021, it was announced that Bazzie had signed with the BC Lions.
-He played in six games where he had six defensive tackles and one sack and became a free agent again on February 8, 2022.
+On 8 October 2021, it was announced that Bazzie had signed with the Lions.
+He played in six games where he had six defensive tackles and one sack and became a free agent again on 8 February 2022.

+Post-playing career

+In 2023, Bazzie was the defensive line coach for the University of Charleston Golden Eagles.
+In January 2024, Bazzie was charged with entry of a building other than a dwelling after he allegedly broke into a United Bank ATM in Charleston, West Virginia.